veskoap/AlgoNBA/README.md

 If you encounter a SIGABRT or "Failed to get global TPU topology" error:

 1. Try running with option 3 (TPU forced mode) which uses ALGONBA_SAFE_TPU=1
+2. If that still crashes with "Failed to get global TPU topology", try option 5 (No-memory-allocation TPU mode) which skips the large tensor initialization that causes the topology error
-2. If that still crashes, use option 4 (Ultra-safe TPU mode) which completely bypasses PyTorch XLA
+3. If you encounter SIGABRT crashes, use option 4 (Ultra-safe TPU mode) which completely bypasses PyTorch XLA
-3. As a last resort, fall back to option 1 (Safe mode) for CPU-only execution
+4. As a last resort, fall back to option 1 (Safe mode) for CPU-only execution

+The "Failed to get global TPU topology" error typically occurs during memory allocation with large tensors.
+Option 5 specifically addresses this by limiting batch size and skipping memory pre-allocation.

 **Note**: If you encounter PyTorch CUDA/NCCL errors on Google Cloud TPU VMs, use one of these solutions:
 ```bash